followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/5 Series Types/BarSeries/selectionMode.md

 </div>
 <div style="height:5px"></div>

+#include common-ref-enum with {
+    enum: "`ChartSeriesSelectionrMode`",
-When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `ChartSeriesSelectionrMode` enum with one of the following values: `OnlyPoint`, `AllSeriesPoints`, `AllArgumentPoints`, and `None`.
-Note that although this enum accepts more values, only the listed ones can be applied to a bar series.
+    values: "`OnlyPoint`, `AllSeriesPoints`, `AllArgumentPoints`, and `None`" } Note that although this enum accepts more values, only the listed ones can be applied to a bar series.

 #####See Also#####
 - [pointSelectionMode](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/#pointSelectionMode) - specifies whether only one or several bars can stay selected.